Abibubble/milestone2-harry-potter-quiz/README.md

 ---
 ## Testing
 ### W3C Validator
-The W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator Services and JSHint were used to validate the project to ensure there were no syntax errors in the project.
-The only errors found were due to...
-UPDATE THESE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+The only errors found were due to 'let', 'const' and template literals only being available in ES6 within the JavaScript code.

 1. W3C Markup Validator
     * [HTML Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fabibubble.github.io%2Fmilestone2-harry-potter-quiz%2F)